okohll/abdocs/content/docs/security-and-compliance/security-features/users/2fa-setup.md

 ## When should I set this up?
 Now!

 It’s never a bad time to upgrade your data security and privacy protection measures.
-If you’ve not already set up 2FA, agileBase will prompt you to do so once a week.
+If you’ve not already set up 2FA, Agilebase will prompt you to do so once a week.

 However, you can do so at any time: click your user icon at the top right of the screen, select 'edit profile' and tick 'enable two factor authentication'.